-The 2017 volume 37 of Reflective Practice: Formation and Supervision in Ministry is published and available.
+The 2018 volume of Reflective Practice: Formation and Supervision in Ministry has been published and is now available.

-Current and previous volumes of Reflective Practice are available free online at: http://journals.sfu.ca/rpfs/.
+This volume of Reflective Practice, as with previous volumes, is available free online, through http://journals.sfu.ca/rpfs/.
 A limited number of hard copies are also available for purchase at www.reflective-practice.org.

 Next Issue’s Theme: Formation, Supervision, and Gender Diversity, Volume 39, 2019